lfarah/Koreo/README.md

 ### How to use Koreo

-1. Type in Name and Grade
-2. Select required and choose specific required courses
+1. Select required and choose specific required courses
-3. Then select electives and choose which electives you want
+2. Then select electives and choose which electives you want
-4. Submit your classes
+3. Submit your classes